 Pictured is Professor Gary Dowsett and a display of HIV prevention materials from Australia and the Asia-Pacific region.

 Professor Gary Dowsett, PhD, FASSA, is retiring from his role as Deputy Director of ARCSHS, a post he has held for 22 years.
-However, he is not ceasing his research and scholarly work and will be appointed as an Emeritus Professor later this year.
+Gary will continue his research and scholarly work as an Emeritus Professor.

 Professor Dowsett has had an exceptional academic career.
 He has been a scholarly leader for four decades contributing significantly to social research in sociology, HIV/AIDS, Critical Sexuality Studies, LGBTIQ community issues, and men’s health.